The Health Care System Cost Americans around 3 Trillion Dollars in 2014 and is Growing Every Year. Is ObamaCare Enough?

 Health Care Facts: health care reform is a good first step towards fixing our health care system.
-The health care facts show ObamaCare, while an effective program in many respects, isn’t enough to reform the 2.8 trillion dollar US healthcare industry.
-Find out the truth about the American Health Care system and why Americans need to keep fighting for their health care rights.
+The health care facts show ObamaCare, while an effective program in many respects, isn’t enough to reform the 3 trillion dollar US healthcare industry.
+Find out the truth about the American health care system and why Americans need to keep fighting for their health care rights.

 Health Care Facts: A Case for Health Care Reform

-- This year the American people will spend approximately 2.8 trillion dollars on health care, and it is being projected that Americans will spend 4.5 trillion dollars on health care in 2019.
+- According to National Health Expenditure Projections in 2015 the American people will spend approximately 3.2 trillion dollars on health care, and it is being projected that Americans will spend 4.5 trillion dollars on health care in 2019, and 5 trillion by 2022.
+The ACA curbs the rate of growth in healthcare spending, but it also ads additional spending.
+With or without the ACA, spending will probably be at about 5 trillion by 2022.

 - According to a report by Health Care for America Now, America’s five biggest for-profit health insurance companies ended 2009 with a combined profit of $12.2 billion.

-- The top executives at the five largest for-profit health insurance companies in the United States combined to bring in nearly $200 million in total compensation for 2009.
+- The top executives at the five largest for-profit health insurance companies in the United States combined personally made nearly $200 million in total compensation for 2009.

 Health Care Facts: Why America Needs Health Care Reform

-It’s a health care fact, your costs are going up to ensure that profits are going up.
+It’s a health care fact, your costs are going up to ensure that other people’s profits go up.
 ObamaCare can only do so much to protect your rights.
-Here on the health care facts on why America needs Health Care Reform.
+Here are the facts on why America needs health care reform:

 - The United States spends more on health care than Japan, Germany, France, China, the U.K., Italy, Canada, Brazil, Spain and Australia combined.